What Does The maya bay Closure mean to Phuket Diving

 To be honest we’re happy about it.
 We never dived inside the bay because it was simply too dangerous.
 The speedboats whizzing in and out of the bay are a major hazard.
 A diver lost his leg in 2016 even though he had his surface marker buoy deployed.

-We cruise into the bay on our Phi Phi diving tour but it wasn’t exactly a draw dropping scene, unless you like boats and crowds.
-At the moment it really looks like the special place it’s reputation was built on.
+We cruise into the bay on our Phi Phi diving tour but it wasn’t exactly a draw dropping scene because of hte boats and crowds.
+At the moment it really looks like the special place its reputation was built on.

 A plan for a new floating pier on the back of the island will enable tourists to visit Maya Bay in the near future.
 This could potentially work very well.
 Instead of your first impression being of a boat parking lot and huge crowds.
 You could emerge from the lush jungle to a white sand beach, crystal clear water surrounded by 100m high cliffs.
 Chuck in a handful of sharks cruising around in the shallows and you definitely do have a little slice of paradise.